How we're fighting this ban

 This decision represents a massive loss for both property rights and the tourism industry in San Diego.
-The Council’s decision will leave thousands of short term rental hosts without a lifeline and even more small business crippled with losses in business.
+The Council’s decision will leave thousands of short term rental hosts without a lifeline and even more small business crippled with losses in revenue and traffic.

-From here the City Council will still need to perform a second reading in two weeks to finalize the ordinance which will take some time to implement, but they are expected to move quickly to make this ban a reality.
+Council then proceeded with a second reading on Aug 1 to finalize the ordinance.
+This will take some time to implement, but they are expected to move quickly to make this ban a reality.

-In the meantime we are regrouping to determine what, if any, next steps we will take to fight back at the Hotel Lobby and this ban.
+In the meantime we are regrouping to determine which next steps we will take to fight back at the Hotel Lobby and this ban.
 But we will need your help both financially and in action.
 For too long we have sat on the sidelines assured that level heads would respect property rights but the City Council has proven that assumption wrong.